edwinkim97/jobly/jobly-frontend/README.md

 # Jobly React Frontend

-# About the Application
+## About

-This is the frontend for a simple job board app.
-Register as a new user to view a list of companies and jobs.
-Login with same credentials to view companies and jobs.

-This repo is an Express backend deployed with Heroku.
+This is the React frontend for Jobly deployed with Surge.

 ## [Live Demo]()